apecloud/kubeblocks/docs/api_docs/kubeblocks-for-redis/cluster-management/expand-volume.md

 :::note

-Volume expansion triggers a concurrent restart and the leader pod may change after the operation.
+Volume expansion triggers a restart and the pod role may change after the operation.

 :::